impactorbitco/handbook-main/content/ims/policies/HR/Whistleblowing and Non-Retaliation Policy.md

 7. Harassment and Victimisation:

-Green Orbit Digital strictly prohibits harassment, victimization, or attempts to dissuade whistleblowers.
+Impact Orbit Creative Group strictly prohibits harassment, victimization, or attempts to dissuade whistleblowers.
 Such behaviour is considered a serious breach of organizational values and may result in disciplinary action.

 1.
     1. Anicca Digital understands that raising a concern can be difficult for staff, especially if they fear reprisal from those responsible for the malpractice.
 Anicca Digital will not tolerate harassment and victimisation of anyone raising a concern, and there should be no impact on the continued employment and opportunities for future promotion or training of anyone raising a concern.
 Any such behaviour is a serious breach of our values as an organisation and, if upheld following investigation, could result in disciplinary action potentially leading to dismissal.